phenopackets/phenopacket-schema/docs/protobuf.rst

 The following exercise is not necessary to use phenopackets-schema, but is intended to build intuition for how protobuf works.
-We first need to install protobuf (Note that these intructions are for this tutorial only.
+We first need to install protobuf (Note that these instructions are for this tutorial only.
 The maven system will automatically pull in protobuf for phenopackets schema).
 We show one simple way of installing protobuf on a linux system in the following.

 1. Download the source code from the `protobuf GitHub page <https://github.com/protocolbuffers/protobuf>`_.
 Most users should download the latest tar.gz archive from the Release page.
 Extract the code.